thomasabishop/eolas/Logic/Propositional_logic/Truth-functional_connectives.md

 If we look just at the true cases for simplicity, it becomes obvious that the truth value of the whole is a function of the truth-values of the parts.

-At the highest level of generality the sentence is a conjunction with two disjuncts: `P v Q` and `~R` .
-Therefore, for the sentence to be true both conjuncts must be true.
+At the highest level of generality the proposition is a conjunction with two disjuncts: `P v Q` and `~R` .
+Therefore, for the proposition to be true both conjuncts must be true.
 The first conjunct is true just if one of the subordinate disjuncts is true (Socrates is either a philosopher, a drinker, or both).
 The second conjunct is true just if Socrates is not a politician.
-Thus there is only one variation for the second conjunct (not being a politician) and two variations for the first conjunct (being a drinker/being a philosopher) hence there are three cases where the overall sentence is true.
+Thus there is only one variation for the second conjunct (not being a politician) and two variations for the first conjunct (being a drinker/being a philosopher) hence there are three cases where the overall proposition is true.

 ### Logical equivalence

-Once we start working with complex sentences with more than one truth-functional connective it becomes clear that the same sentence expressed in natural language can be expressed formally more than one way and thus that in logical terms, both formal expressions are equivalent.
+Once we start working with complex propositions with more than one truth-functional connective it becomes clear that the same proposition expressed in natural language can be expressed formally more than one way and thus that in logical terms, both formal expressions are equivalent.
 We can prove this equivalence by comparing truth tables.

-For example the sentence:
+For example the proposition:

 ```
 I am going to the shops and the gym.